-The trust indenture securing the Series 2012 Bonds Payable, issued in the aggregate principal amount of \$69,285,000, requires segregation of certain assets into restricted accounts.
-The construction account includes funds available for the design and construction of capital improvements for the Airport and for the repayment of debt.
+The trust indenture securing the Series 2011 and Series 2019 Bonds Payable requires segregation of certain assets into restricted accounts.
+These restricted accounts include a construction account holding funds for the design and construction of capital improvements, a capitalized interest account, a debt service reserve account, and a cost of issuance account.
 The passenger facility charge cash and receivable accounts are also restricted assets.
-All cash and investments are held by the following financial institutions: US Bank, SunTrust Bank, SunTrust Financial Corporation, Branch Banking and Trust Company, and the Local Government Investment Pool of Virginia Department of the Treasury.
-Restricted assets consist of the following at June 30, 2018 and 2017:
+All cash and investments are held by the following financial institutions: US Bank, SunTrust Bank, and the Virginia Department of the Treasury's LGIP.
+Restricted assets consist of the following at June 30, 2019 and 2018: